-- 1. Submit the EICC admission application in person or by mail.
-(You will then be placed in the Pre-END category until you are officially accepted into the program.)
-Applications can be obtained from their website: www.eicc.edu under "prospective students". - Send all high school and college transcripts to: Office of the Registrar Scott Community College 500 Belmont Road Bettendorf, IA 52722 - 3.
-Call 563.441.4088 to determine if you will need to take their college assessment test. - 4.
+- Send all high school and college transcripts to: Office of the Registrar Scott Community College 500 Belmont Road Bettendorf.
+IA 52722 - Call 563.441.4088 to determine if you will need to take their college assessment test. - 4.
 Meet the following academic requirements: - a.
 High school graduate or GED of 50 percent or better. - b.
 High School GPA of 2.5 or 12 semester hours of completed college work with a "C" or better. - c.
 Placement test remedial work completed.